-There are several data visualization tools and software available online and on the shelf.
+Several data visualization tools and software are available online and on the shelf.
 Some solutions feature data visualization benefits as just one of their features, while others focus entirely on data visualization benefits.
 Both serve different purposes, but this particular list of data visualization benefits categorizes them by their user base.
-In this list, we cover the best tools for developers, which require coding knowledge, and tools for non-developers that do not require coding.
+This list covers the best tools for developers requiring coding knowledge and for non-developers not requiring coding.

 Data Visualization Types For Developers

 Data-Driven Documents or D3.
-JS is one of the most popular and important data visualization benefits in the industry right now, and for good reason.
-It uses CSS, HTML an SVG for rendering some really clever and interesting diagram and chart designs.
-This tool can pretty much handle any visualization; it has several features, looks good and has an easy and intuitive user interface.
-Most importantly, it is open-source and free for all.
+JS is one of the most popular and essential data visualization benefits in the industry right now.
+For go for good reason, CSS, HTML, and SVG for rendering some clever and exciting diagrams and chart designs.
+This tool can handle any visualization; it has several features, looks good, and has an easy and intuitive user interface.
+Most importantly, it is open-source and accessible for all.

 Although D3 does not come with pre-built charts, it does come with a gallery that presents the possibilities of data visualization importance with D3.
 However, this tool is far from perfect.
 For one, it is a tool for serious developers and can take some time to learn.
-Apart from its steep learning curve, D3 is also compatible only with browsers above Internet Explorer 9.
-If you want to present your charts on an older browser, you need to look elsewhere.
+Apart from its steep learning curve, D3 is compatible only with browsers above Internet Explorer 9.
+Look elsewhere if you want to present your charts on an older browser.

-D3.JS is a preferred data visualization importance among developers for a number of reasons.
-For one, it works on the web, unlike several other libraries that tend to lack graphics flexibility and need plugins.
+D3.JS is a preferred data visualization importance among developers for several reasons.
+Unlike other libraries that lack graphics flexibility and need plugins, it works on the web.
 Apart from its compatibility with new technologies, D3 is also preferred for its great documentation, communities, examples, and accessibility.
 It does come with disadvantages, though.
 DOM manipulation can be really slow for large entry numbers, making D3 less suitable for large datasets.
 SVG also suffers from performance limitations when dealing with large element quantities.

-FusionCharts makes this list of top ten data visualization importance for its large collection of maps and charts, with close to 1,000 maps and 100 chart times.
+FusionCharts makes this list of top ten data visualization important for its extensive collection of maps and charts, with close to 1,000 maps and 100 chart times.
 With so many options, you should be able to find all the designs that you need right from the start.
-In addition, the software supports modern browsers as well as older ones from IE 6.
+In addition, the software supports modern browsers and older ones from IE 6.
 The tool supports XML and JSON data formats, and charts can be exported in PDF, JPEG, PNG, and SVG.
 There are several live demos and business dashboards available as well if you want some great ideas for visualizing and presenting your data visualization types.

-FusionCharts’ maps and charts work in all major platforms and devices and are heavily customizable.
-The caveat here is that it is not free, nor is it cheap.
-It comes with a pretty high price tag, but you can opt for an unrestricted free trial if you’d like and buy the software later on.
+FusionCharts’ maps and charts work on all major platforms and devices and are heavily customizable.
+The caveat here is that it is neither free nor cheap.
+It comes with a pretty high price tag, but you can opt for an available free trial if you’d like and buy the software later on.

-From the massive FusionCharts, we move to the much smaller Chart.
-JS open source library, which supports line, doughnut, pie, polar, radar and bar chart types.
-Despite its small size and collection, this tool does collect all the charts and visualization types that you need for small to medium-sized projects.
-FusionCharts and other larger libraries and visualization tools make sense if you have a large and complex application, but for everything else, Chart.JS should do quite well.
+From the massive FusionCharts, we move to a much smaller Chart.
+JS open-source library supports line, doughnut, pie, polar, radar, and bar chart types.
+Despite its small size and collection, this tool collects all the charts and visualization types needed for small to medium-sized projects.
+FusionCharts and other more extensive libraries and visualization tools make sense if you have a large and complex application, but Chart.JS should do quite well for everything else.

 Chart.JS renders charts with the HTML5 canvas element, so the charts use a flat design and are responsive.
-It has been gaining popularity recently among open source charting libraries, and for good reason.
+It has been gaining popularity recently among open-source charting libraries, and for a good reason.

-Since Chart.JS uses canvas, you need to include a polyfill to support older browsers, like ExplorerCanvas.
-The library does not have dependencies, and its already small size can be lowered even further when minified, concatenated, gzipped and stripped of the core chart types that you do not need.
-For instance, you can just include the core and pie module if you only want to draw a pie chart for your website.
-The charts are also responsive, so they adapt based on the screen space available.
+Since Chart.JS uses Canvas, you must include a polyfill to support older browsers, like ExplorerCanvas.
+The library does not have dependencies, and its already small size can be lowered even further when minified, concatenated, gzipped, and stripped of the core chart types you do not need.
+For instance, you can only include the core and pie modules to draw a pie chart for your website.
+The charts are also responsive and adapt based on the available screen space.
 Chart.JS comes with clear and extensive documentation for easily using its basic and advanced features.

-Google Charts offers quite a few charts that cover most of the common ones that are used, including gauges, pie, area and bar types.
+Google Charts offers several charts covering the most common ones, including gauges, pie, area, and bar types.
 It comes with Google’s trademark user-friendliness and flexibility.

-When compared to D3.JS, Google Charts cannot as much of a variety of graphs.
+When compared to D3.JS, Google Charts cannot have as much of a variety of graphs.
 But it is great in the graphs that it does create.
-It also has an easier to use API as compared to D3, where you have to build every bar, line, and axis from scratch.
+It also has an easier-to-use API than D3, where you must build every bar, line, and axis from scratch.
 It can be picked up even by developer novices.

-Google Charts also has huge plus point over D3 in that it can export charts to PNGs directly.
+Google Charts also has a huge plus point over D3 in that it can export charts to PNGs directly.
 However, it lacks the level of customization that D3 offers.
-Also, some of Google Charts do not support large data visualization importance sets.
-In addition, it is not quite possible to add other DOM functions like zoom and click functions for any graph of your choice.
+Also, some Google Charts do not support large data visualization importance sets.
+In addition, adding other DOM functions like zoom and click parts for any graph of your choice is impossible.

 Overall, Google Charts is a good choice for those who want simple and basic graphs without wasting a lot of ties.

-This is another major data visualization types in the market right now.
-Highcharts offers a huge range of maps and charts out of the box just like FusionCharts, but it also offers stock charts package that is rich with features, called Highstock.
+This is another significant data visualization type in the market right now.
+Highcharts offers a vast range of maps and charts out of the box, just like FusionCharts, but it also provides a stock charts package rich with features called Highstock.

 Highcharts can export charts to PDF, SVG, JPG, and PNG, and it has a demo section that lets you check out the chart types it has to offer.
 This is also a free visualization tool for personal and non-commercial use, but you do need to purchase a license to use it in commercial applications.

 This tool works on all browsers, including the iPhone and iPad.
-With the non-commercial free version, you can use Highcharts for making graphics for a personal website, non-profit or school website.
-Under any of the free or paid licenses, you can also download the source code and edit it on your own.
+With the non-commercial free version, you can use Highcharts to make graphics for a personal, non-profit, or school website.
+Under free or paid licenses, you can download and edit the source code independently.
 Highcharts is based solely on native browser technologies.
-It does not require client-side plugins like Java or Flash, and you do not have to install anything on your server either.
-You only need two JS files to run, which the Highcharts.JS core and either the MooTools, Prototype or jQuery framework.
+It does not require client-side plugins like Java or Flash; you do not have to install anything on your server.
+You only need two JS files to run: the Highcharts.JS core and the MooTools, Prototype, or jQuery framework.

-The leaflet has been developed particularly for mobile-friendly and interactive apps.
-Like a lot of tools in this list, it is also open source.
-Moreover, it is really small in size at just 33kb but comes with a number of features to make maps.
-Leaflet uses CSS3 and HTML5 to render maps and can work in all major mobile and desktop platforms.
-Its developer, Vladimir Agafonkin, has said that Leaflet was designed for simplicity and usability.
-You can also find a number of plugins to add more features like heat maps, animated markers and more.
+The leaflet has been developed mainly for mobile-friendly and interactive apps.
+Like many tools in this list, it is also open source.
+Moreover, it is tiny at just 33kb but comes with several features to make maps.
+Leaflet uses CSS3 and HTML5 to render maps and can work on all major mobile and desktop platforms.
+Its developer, Vladimir Agafonkin, said Leaflet was designed for simplicity and usability.
+You can also find several plugins to add features like heat maps, animated markers, etc.

-It is not the best tool for everyone, instead of focusing on the basic things.
-Right out of the box, it comes with tile layers, WMS, markers, popups, vector layers, image overlays, interaction features and GeoJSON.
-It comes with interactive features including scroll wheel zoom, drag panning with inertia, zoom to an area, marker dragging and more.
-Visual features include zoom and pan animation, retina resolution support, and tile and popup fade animation.
+It is not the best tool for everyone; instead of focusing on essential things.
+It comes out of the box with tile layers, WMS, markers, popups, vector layers, image overlays, interaction features, and GeoJSON.
+Its interactive features include scroll wheel zoom, drag panning with inertia, zooms to an area, marker dragging, and more.
+Visual elements include zoom and pan animation, retina resolution support, and tile and popup fade animation.
 Its customization features include CSS3 popups and controls, image-based and HTML-based markers, custom map projections, and more.

-Dygraphs is fast and flexible, enabling users to interpret and explore dense data visualization types sets.
-It creates interactive charts with zoom, clicks8 and drag and other functions.
-You can use this tool to handle large datasets with millions of points without being bogged down.
-Zoom, mouse-over and pan functions are available out of the box and by default.
+Dygraphs are fast and flexible, enabling users to interpret and explore dense data visualization types sets.
+It creates interactive charts with Zoom, clicks8 and drag, and other functions.
+This tool can handle large datasets with millions of points without being bogged down.
+Zoom, mouse-over, and pan functions are available out of the box and by default.
 It offers strong support for error bars or confidence intervals.
 Digraphs are also highly customizable, and you can use custom callbacks and options to make Dygraphs do almost anything.
 It is highly compatible and works in all major browsers.

-For those of you who want to present data without coding, there are several tools for non-developers out there.
+For those of you who want to present data without coding, there are several tools for non-developers.
 Here are the best ones.

-Datawrapper is different from the rest of the data visualization types in this list in that it is online.
-You can make an interactive chart by uploading data visualization importance from a CSV file or just directly pasting data visualization types into their respective fields.
-Datawrapper can generate line, bar or other chart types.
-It is a pretty popular tool among news organizations and reporters who want to embed live charts in their articles and reports.
-The tool is pretty easy to use and it produces every effective result.
+Datawrapper is different from the rest of the data visualization types in this list because it is online.
+You can make an interactive chart by uploading data visualization importance from a CSV file or directly pasting data visualization types into their respective fields.
+Datawrapper can generate lines, bars, or other chart types.
+It is a popular tool among news organizations and reporters who want to embed live charts in their articles and reports.
+The tool is pretty easy to use and produces an effective result.

 Tableau is one of the most popular data visualization types among non-developers.
-Tableau Public supports a number of the chart, map, graph and other types of graphics.
+Tableau Public supports several charts, maps, graphs, and other types of graphics.
 It is also free to use, with the resulting charts being easy to embed into a web page.
-However, the charts are graphics available via Tableau are also available in similar tools, and the free version does come with a massive footer branding that may not work well with your presentation.
-A paid version is available, so you can opt for that if you really want results without the footer.
+However, the charts and graphics available via Tableau are also available in similar tools.
+The free version does come with a massive footer branding that may not work well with your presentation.
+A paid version is available, so you can opt for that if you want results without the footer.

-Infogram is another online tool that lets you create charts as well as infographics.
-You can use the free version with restricted features, or opt for any of two paid options that include over 200 maps, icons library, private sharing and more.
-Infogrames has an easy user interface, and its charts are pretty well-designed, including the basic versions.
+Infogram is another online tool that lets you create charts and infographics.
+You can use the free version with restricted features or opt for two paid options, including over 200 maps, icons library, private sharing, and more.
+Infogrames has an easy user interface, and its charts, including the basic versions, are pretty well-designed.
 However.
-It does add a large logo when you embed interactive charts in the web page using the free version.
+It does add a large logo when you embed interactive charts on the web page using the free version.